dfelinto/blender-manual/manual/addons/3d_view/blenderkit.rst

 The main panel enables you to Search or Upload all supported asset types.

 Search/Upload
-   Switch the main panel between Search and upload functionality.
+   Switch the main panel between Search and Upload functionality.

 Search and Download